Application period for EPNS Fellowship 2022 is now open!

 - All applications will be considered by the EPNS Fellowship Selection Committee members.
 This Committee consists of 5 representatives from the EPNS Board.

-- All applicants will receive an email to tell them the outcome of their application by the by the end of December 2020.
+- All applicants will receive an email to tell them the outcome of their application by the end of December 2021.

 How is the selection made?
 The Application Forms will be assessed using a standardised scoring system along with subjective impression.
 To be considered, candidates must meet or exceed the minimum criteria set by the EPNS Fellowship Selection Committee.
 Decisions made by EPNS Fellowship Selection Committee are final and are not subject to review or appeal.